tapstream/tapstream-sdk/docs/docs.md

 Tapstream also allows you to attach key/value pairs to your events.
 The keys and values must be no more than 255 characters each (once in string form).

+**Note**: Custom event parameters are not exposed in Tapstream's dashboard.
+The key/value pairs are exposed via Tapstream's postback system and Conversion API.
+Custom parameters are usually used for integration with a third-party ad network or your in-house dashboard or CRM.

 In the following example, an event called `level-complete` with custom parameters for `score` and `skill` is fired.

 {% if platform == 'android' %}